Veriph-One/veriph-one-examples-flutter/Legacy_Android/README.md

 3. Regarding your API Key, there are several ways of securely feeding it to the SDK; you can use a Remote Secret manager or some mechanism that ensures your information is secure.
 IMPORTANT: never commit your API Keys to your repositories; doing so can expose you to data leaks and unexpected charges.

-> Note: To run this project on an iOS device, you must select a development team in Xcode.

 ## Implement the SDK in your own app

 Ready to integrate the Veriph.One SDK into your app?
 First, you'll need to create a Method Channel on your Flutter code and then perform the setup for each platform you are working with: